- Seventy-three million Americans had health coverage through Medicaid or the Children’s Health Insurance Program in 2016 (source).

-A per capita cap on federal Medicaid spending was a feature of the American Health Care Act (AHCA) that progressed through the U.S. House in early 2017, but was withdrawn from consideration by House Speaker Paul Ryan on March 24, 2017 (source).
+A per capita cap on federal Medicaid spending was a feature of the American Health Care Act (AHCA) that passed the U.S. House in May 2017 (source).
 Under a per capita cap, Medicaid would be transformed from an entitlement, under which spending is determined by how many people are enrolled and how much care they receive, to a program with fixed federal spending per enrollee.
 Costs above that cap would be borne by the states (source).

 Leaders in several non-expansion states had been waiting to see what changes Congress and the Trump Administration would make to the ACA before reconsidering whether to expand Medicaid.
 In light of the withdrawal of the AHCA, efforts resumed to expand the program in states such as Georgia, Kansas, North Carolina, and Virginia (source).

 In 2017 Congress will need to decide whether and how to reauthorize the CHIP program.
 A two-year extension of the program is estimated to cost approximately $7 billion (source).